What our hearing loss algorithms simulate, with audio examples to illustrate hearing loss.

 And here is an example where the noise is louder:

 The hearing loss model we’re using was generously supplied by Michael Stone at the University of Manchester as MATLAB code and translated by us into Python.
-(We’ll be making the code available.)
 The original code was written by members of the Auditory Perception Group at the University of Cambridge, ca. 1991-2013, including Michael Stone, Brian Moore, Brian Glasberg and Thomas Baer.
-There is no one paper that describes this model, but details can be found in Baer and Moore (1993 and 1994), Moore and Glasberg (1993), and Nejime and Moore (1998).
+Information about the model can be found primarily in Nejime and Moore (1997), but also in Nejime and Moore (1998), Baer and Moore (1993 and 1994), and Moore and Glasberg (1993).

 The original speech recordings come from the ARU corpus, University of Liverpool (Hopkins et al. 2019).
 This corpus is freely available at the link in the reference below.